 The person writing an obituary is being asked to create a document that is going to be read by many, many people.
 It will be read in newspapers for several weeks, and on the internet far into the future.
 It will be read by family members, loved ones, friends, acquaintances and many others who are simply interested in reading about neighbors who have passed away.
-For most authors, the obituary will be the most read piece of writing they have ever done – or ever will do.
+For most authors, the obituary will be the most read piece of writing they have ever created – or ever will create.

 Instructions on How to Write an Obituary

-Paragraph: The deceased’s entire name.
+PARAGRAPH 1: The deceased’s entire name.
 This includes nicknames, middle names and extensions such a Jr., Sr. and III.

-EXAMPLE: William “Will” Harold Johnson, Sr.
+- EXAMPLE: William “Will” Harold Johnson, Sr.

 • • • • •

-EXAMPLE: On the evening of May 15, 2012, Will passed away at St. John’s Hospital in Billings, MT as a result of injuries received in an automobile accident earlier that day.
+- EXAMPLE: On the evening of May 15, 2012, Will passed away at St. John’s Hospital in Billings, MT as a result of injuries received in an automobile accident earlier that day.
 Will was 75 years old.

-EXAMPLE: On the evening of May 15, 2012, Will passed away peacefully of natural causes.
+- EXAMPLE: On the evening of May 15, 2012, Will passed away peacefully of natural causes.
 Will was being visited and comforted by family members at the Shady Oaks Assisted Care Facility in Billings, MT at the time of his passing.
 Will was 75 years old.

-EXAMPLE: On the evening of May 15, 2012, Will passed away after a three year battle with cancer; while being attended by familiar staff members at the Shady Oaks Assisted Care Facility in Billings, MT.
+- EXAMPLE: On the evening of May 15, 2012, Will passed away after a three year battle with cancer while being attended by familiar staff members at the Shady Oaks Assisted Care Facility in Billings, MT.
 Will was 75 years old.

 • • • • •

-Paragraph: The deceased’s birth information.
+PARAGRAPH 3: The deceased’s birth information.
 This includes the date of birth (and the time, if available), the city and state (the county is optional) of birth and the full names of the parents.

-EXAMPLE: Will Johnson was born in the town of Montauk in Edmonds County, Idaho at 6:15 AM on February 15, 1937.
+- EXAMPLE: Will Johnson was born in the town of Montauk in Edmonds County, Idaho at 6:15 AM on February 15, 1937.
 He was the third child, and the first son, of Irene Margaret and William Joshua Johnson, Jr.

 Now, a brief story about the deceased’s life is told, usually in loose chronological order

-Paragraph: Special thanks.
+PARAGRAPH 10: Special thanks.
 This optional paragraph can include the names of people and/or institutions.
 Commonly included are the names of rest homes, private care facilities, hospitals and funeral homes.
 People who worked in those places, including doctors and nurses, as well as special caregivers, including professionals and relatives, are also in this paragraph.